Safeguarding Policy

 • Unexplained change in behaviour or sexually explicit behaviour

-• Torn, stained or bloody underwear and/or unusual difficulty in walking or sitting
+• Torn, stained or bloody underwear and/or unusual difficulty in walking or sitting. • Infections or sexually transmitted diseases

 • Full or partial disclosures or hints of sexual abuse (that may be accompanied by some of the following additional symptoms):